 This mini paradise provides a peaceful setting to enjoy picnicking, reading, or simply taking in the views.
 Purchase goodies from the Island General Store to make a picnic.
 Opt for a to-go lunch from the Village Bakery and Cafe for a sunny afternoon in Alfred Parker Park.
-No matter where you sit, the stunning sights of this breathtaking region greets you.
-Take in the limestone cliffs that make up South Bass Island, the waters of Lake Erie, and the greenery.
+No matter where you sit, the stunning sights of this breathtaking region greet you.
+Take in the limestone cliffs that makeup South Bass Island, the waters of Lake Erie, and the greenery.

-You can spy Green Island in the distance.
-This 17 acre island is maintained by the Ohio Department of Natural Resources and serves as a wildlife refuge.
+You can spy on Green Island in the distance.
+This 17-acre island is maintained by the Ohio Department of Natural Resources and serves as a wildlife refuge.
 No longer open to the public, this island is a testament to all the amazing preservation efforts enacted in and around Lake Erie.

 Green Island was once home to a lighthouse constructed all the way back in 1855.
 Manned by Colonel Charles F. Drake, the lighthouse sadly burned down in 1863 on New Year’s Eve.
 The newly built lighthouse lasted until 1939.
 You can now see the skeletal tower manned by the coast guard from your viewing area in Alfred Parker Park.